The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 The Reality Of The Nigerian Crude Oil Trading Industry

-Buying crude oil from Nigeria can be very tricky and dangerous on the part of the refinery.
+Buying crude oil from Nigeria can be very tricky and dangerous on the part of the crude oil buyer.
 The volatility of the industry and its extreme profit potential has created room for fraudsters to go on a scamming spree.
-This is why it is highly unadvisable for refineries to seal deals via phone calls or the internet.
+This is why it is highly unadvisable for crude oil buyers to seal deals via phone calls or the internet.

-This place is called the Private Offering Market.
-It is a low-key market where sellers (real sellers now) are selling crude oil products to refineries and resellers located all over the world.
+This place is called the Private Offering/grey/OFF-OPEC Market.
+It is a low-key market where crude oil sellers (real sellers now) are selling crude oil products to refineries and resellers located all over the world.
 All these sales are closely supervised, as they’re largely sold from the excess crude oil production in the country.

 This excess unallocated oil is where the bulk OFF-OPEC crude oil sales are made from.

 In essence, you can’t make any crude oil deal happen without involving the NNPC.
-The NNPC is the official organization allowed to sell crude oil in the country, but the crude oil brokerage happens on a referral note, where you earn at least a $1 referral bonus per barrel sold.
+The NNPC is the official organization allowed to sell crude oil in the country.
+So the crude oil seller buys from the NNPC on FOB basis and ships to the crude oil buyer on CIF basis.

-The NNPC also publishes procedures for refineries to purchase from them directly, but the politics that’s heavily involved leaves most refineries better off with using crude oil brokers in the country who have already figured it all out.
-In the end, the successful execution of a purchase works with a broker who has connections with people in government, and a person with an allocation or has contacts with another crude oil broker that has successfully delivered on an issued ICPO.
+The NNPC also publishes procedures for crude oil buyers to purchase from them directly, but the politics that’s heavily involved leaves most crude oil buyers better off with using crude oil sellers in the country who have already figured it all out.
+In the end, the successful execution of a purchase works with a crude oil seller who has connections with the right people in government.

 Also, you have to be careful with the shipments, as there are many ways to get a far shorter supply of crude oil than requested.
 They use various dubious methods to manipulate the volume of crude oil loaded onto the vessels, and as such, when it’s supplied, you realize you didn’t completely get what you paid for.

-Lastly, time can be greatly wasted on the end of both the buyer and the seller.
-Sometimes a conversation will go on for so long, only for the buyer to eventually not have the money to make payments.
-The same also applies to the seller; they could also default on their commitments.
+Lastly, time can be greatly wasted on the end of both the crude oil buyer and the crude oil seller.
+Sometimes a conversation will go on for so long, only for the crude oil buyer to eventually not have the money to make payments.
+The same also applies to the crude oil seller; they could also default on their commitments.

 This means that for every truly genuine transaction that occurs, every party involved ensures they’re both protected, so they can have a fruitful business relationship over the period of the contract length.